Shepherd's Pen AI helps pastors turn their study, their prayers, and their pastoral heart into sermons — in their own words, ready to preach.

 That said, transparency with your team or elders is always a healthy conversation — and we encourage it.
 This tool is a writing aid, not a secret.
 Most pastors who use it end up talking openly about it.

-No. Everything you upload and generate exists only in your current browser session.
+For guest users (no account): Nothing is stored.
+Everything you upload and generate exists only in your current browser session.
 When you close the tab, it's gone.
-Your voice samples, your source material, and your generated sermons are not stored on any server.

 Word documents (.docx) and plain text files (.txt) are supported for both voice uploads and source manuscript uploads.
 The text is extracted automatically.